dt-alliances/cas-quickstart/README.md

+> [!IMPORTANT]
+This repo is now archived.
+Dynatrace now provides the [Automation Solution](https://www.dynatrace.com/platform/automations) as the current capability to turn answers into action quickly and at scale by leveraging observability and security data to drive Workflow Automations use cases.

 # Overview

 The guide shows how to setup and use the [Dynatrace Cloud Automation](https://www.dynatrace.com/platform/cloud-automation/) that provides an easy, event-based integration platform for external tools such as testing services, notification services, and incident management services.